4. Arguments for the proposition, 3:1-4:7

 Text - 3:25

-a) Now that the age of faith has come "Mosaic law has no further restrictive role to play", Dumbrell, v25.
-With the coming of Christ, the seed of Abraham, God's covenant community is no longer held prisoner to the Mosaic law with its attached curse, constantly holding Israel to account and denying its possession of the Abrahamic promise.
+i] Now that the age of faith has come, "Mosaic law has no further restrictive role to play", Dumbrell.
+With the coming of Christ, the seed of Abraham, God's covenant community is no longer held prisoner to the Mosaic law with its attached curse.
 On the basis of what Christ done for us on the cross ("now that faith has come"), the promised blessings are now all ours for the asking, and this apart from the law.

 elqoushV (ercomai) aor. part. "[now that faith] has come" - having come.
-Genitive absolute participle forming a temporal clause; "once faith had come", Barclay.
-The custodianship/confinement of the law that was in operation has ended in the coming of faith.
+The genitive participle with the genitive noun forms a genitive absolute construction, best treated as temporal; "once faith had come", Barclay.
+The custodianship / confinement of the law that was in operation has ended in the coming of faith.
 A temporal sense is certainly present, an age when faith "is available", Dumbrell, but a logical sense is also present where "faith" (Christ's + ours) logically ends the subjection of the law.
-The reference to "faith" can't be a believer's faith in the promises of God since God's children have always lived by faith / belief / trust in God.
+The reference to "faith" can't be to a believer's faith in the promises of God since God's children have always lived by faith / belief / trust in God.
 "Faith", in the sense of Christ's faithfulness is obviously intended for it was "when" Christ fulfilled his obedience on the cross that the function of the law to paidagwgon ,"hold", us to our sin was ouketi, "no longer", required.
-For the issue of the temporary "confinement" of the law see supplementary note on Galatians 3:19.
+For the issue of the temporary "confinement" of the law see the introductory notes to 3:19-24.

-uJpo acc. "under" - Subordination; "under the supervision of".
+uJpo acc. "under" - [we are no longer] under.
+Expressing subordination; "under the supervision of".

-b) The remaining verses establish Paul's argument, v26-29.
+ii] The remaining verses establish Paul's argument, v26-29.
 All who believe in Christ are united to Christ, become one with Christ.
-Distinctives of birth are no more because of a believer's new birth in Christ, and since we are one in Christ, then we are, in our union with Christ, Abraham's seed, the children of promise.
+Distinctives of birth are no more because of a believer's new birth in Christ, and since we are one in union with Christ, then we are Abraham's seed, the children of promise.
 Since we believers are the children of promise, we all now share God's promised blessings, and this apart from the law.
-This is obvious since at this very moment all members of the Galatian church, both Jews, as well as Gentiles, have found Christ, are incorporated in Christ, are now sons of God.
-The Galatian believers have realized in Christ the promises given to Abraham all those years ago and none of this has anything to do with law obedience.
+This is obvious since, at this very moment, all members of the Galatian church, both Jews and Gentiles, have found Christ, are incorporated in Christ, and are now sons of God.
+The Galatian believers have realized in Christ the promise of a people given to Abraham all those years ago and none of this has anything to do with law-obedience.

 gar "- / so" - for.
 The NEB, NRSV, TEV... translate the "for", since it most often expresses cause / reason although a rare consecutive (result) sense seems more likely here, so Garlington; we are no longer under the confinement of the law because the age of faith in Christ has come, as a consequence we have become inheritors of the Abrahamic promise on the basis of what Christ has done for us ("faith of Christ").
 "For the result is ....", Dumbrell.